 - Add the starter and mix in well, using a cheese spoon in up-and-down motions, for 1 full minute.
 Cover the milk and allow to ripen undisturbed for 1 hour, continuing to maintain the temperature at 97°F.

 - Add the dissolved lipase mixture, and mix in well.
 Allow the milk to rest for 10 minutes.

 - Add the diluted rennet and stir it in well using the same up-and-down motions used for incorporating the starter, continuing to stir for 1 full minute.
 Cover and let the milk set for 20 minutes, undisturbed.

-- Once you have a clean break, cut the curds into 3/8-inch cubes.
+- Once there is a clean break, cut the curds into ⅜-inch cubes.
 Allow the cut curds to rest for 10 minutes after cutting.

 - Begin heating the curds while stirring them very gently, bringing the temperature up only 2°F per minute until the temperature reaches 144°F. Turn off the heat and allow the curds to sit for 15 minutes.